2003scape/rsc-c/README.md

 ; Disable registration and load sounds, P2P landscape and items (requires ; restart) members = 1
+; If enabled, override members option and always show New User button registration = 1
 ; Used together to encrypt passwords, Must be represented as hexadecimal string ; 0-padded to a multiple of eight characters rsa_exponent =